-Hepatitis A virus (HAV) is transmitted from one person to other by faecal-oral transmission.
-HAV is found in the stools (faeces) of people with hepatitis A and it spreads through food or water contaminated with the faeces of an affected person.
-Poor sanitation is the commonest cause of the spread or outbreak of HAV infection.
-Maintenance of good personal hygiene and washing hands regularly help can help prevent the infection and transmission of HAV to others.
+Hepatitis A virus (HAV) is transmitted from one person to another by faecal-oral transmission.
+HAV is found in the stools (faeces) of people with hepatitis A, and it spreads through food or water contaminated with the faeces of an affected person.
+Poor sanitation is the most frequent cause of the spread or outbreak of HAV infection.
+Maintenance of good personal hygiene and washing hands regularly can help prevent the disease and transmission of HAV to others.

 Vaccine: Vaccine to prevent infection with HAV is available.

 In addition to self-protection, take measures to avoid infecting others if you’re recovering from hepatitis A infection.
-The following measures can help to keep others safe:
+The following steps can help to keep others safe: